What Is a Certified Nurse-Midwife?

 Certified nurse-midwives also prescribe drugs and order diagnostic and laboratory tests.

 Certified nurse-midwives in Kansas and Missouri possess the following to provide care:

 According to Nurse-Midwifery in 2008: Evidence-Based Practice (American College of Nurse-Midwives, 2008), which is a summary of research on midwifery practice in our country, care provided by certified nurse-midwives results in these benefits:

-Approximately 11% of all spontaneous vaginal births and 7% of all births are attended by certified nurse-midwives (National Center for Health Statistics, 2007).
-Approximately 97% of CNM-attended births occur in hospitals, 2% in freestanding birth centers and 1% at home (ACNM, 2008).
+Approximately 11 percent of all spontaneous vaginal births and 7 percent of all births are attended by certified nurse-midwives (National Center for Health Statistics, 2007).
+Approximately 97 percent of CNM-attended births occur in hospitals, 2 percent in freestanding birth centers and 1 percent at home (ACNM, 2008).